Bible Student movement: First schism

 In 1905, Paul S. L. Johnson, one of the traveling "Pilgrim" speakers and a former Lutheran minister, pointed out to Russell that his doctrines on the New Covenant had undergone a complete reversal: until 1880 he had taught that the New Covenant would be inaugurated only after the last of the 144,000 anointed Christians had been taken to heaven, but since 1881 he had written that it was already in force.
 Russell reconsidered the question and in January 1907 wrote several Watch Tower articles reaffirming his 1880 position—that "the new covenant belongs exclusively to the coming age"—adding that the church had no mediator, but that Christ was the "advocate".
 He also taught that Christians making up the 144,000 would join Christ as a "joint heir" and assistant mediator during the millennium.

 On October 24, 1909, former Watch Tower Society secretary-treasurer Ernest C. Henninges, who was by then the Australian branch manager based in Melbourne, wrote Russell an open letter of protest trying to persuade him to abandon the teaching, and calling on Bible Students to examine its legitimacy.
 When Russell refused, Henninges and most of the Melbourne congregation left Russell's movement to form the New Covenant Fellowship.
 Hundreds of the estimated 10,000 US Bible Students also left, including pilgrim Matthew L. McPhail, a member of the Chicago Bible Students, and A. E. Williamson of Brooklyn, forming the New Covenant Believers.
 The group, which informally referred to members as Free Bible Students, published The Kingdom Scribe magazine until 1975.
-The group is currently known as the Berean Bible Students Church, with fewer than 200 members.
+The group became known as the Berean Bible Students Church, with fewer than 200 members.